 If you’re looking for a luxurious stay, take a look at The Salamander Resort, also in Wine Country.
 It’s one of the D.C. area’s Forbes 5-star rated hotels.
 Opened nine years ago, it’s on 340 acres of stunning Virginia countryside, yet only 35 minutes from Dulles International Airport.

 With a 23,000 square foot spa, it’s the perfect spot for a couple's getaway.
 If you’re looking for a smaller boutique experience, The Inn at Little Washington, with only 23 rooms, has been long-lauded as one the best hotels in America and also one of the best meals one can experience.

 It’s the first and only 3-Star Michelin restaurant in the Washington DC metropolitan area and the longest-tenured Forbes 5-Star and AAA Five Diamond restaurant globally.

 For urbanites, book a stay at Richmond’s historic Jefferson Hotel, dubbed the city’s crowned jewel.
 This iconic and historic hotel has been knocking guests’ socks off with its Southern-style hospitality mixed with elegance for a century.

 The state’s diverse terrain, mid-Atlantic temperate climate, and 200 days of sunshine a year make it a top golf destination.
 With over 220 public golf courses, both classic and modern designs, and courses built by the game’s great architects, one of the best things to do in Virginia is spelled f-o-r-e.

-Across the state on the Eastern Shore is the Jack Nicklaus and Arnold Palmer designed courses at Bay Creek Resort.
+Across the state on the Eastern Shore are the Jack Nicklaus and Arnold Palmer-designed courses at Bay Creek Resort.
 Voted to the #12 course by readers of Golf World Magazine, these Chesapeake Bay-front holes have something for players of all levels.